 Volunteering your time and talents can take on many different forms.
-We recognize that not every volunteer will be adept at working with people facing an end of life illness.
-We hear repeatedly from community members that they recognize the important work Ty Watson House provides and they want to help - but how?
+We recognize that not every volunteer will be comfortable providing support to people facing an end of life illness.

 We have many ways for community members to volunteer and the society provides comprehensive training for volunteers performing duties in all areas of hospice, such as facilitating programs on Advance Care Planning for members of our community, interviewing those wishing to record their life story in our Reflections program, or those volunteering in our Bereavement and Caregiver Support Programs.